What is any-driver car insurance?

 - Typically very expensive – there are likely to be cheaper ways to insure a few drivers for a particular vehicle

-- It’s not suited to individuals – it’s better for businesses.
+- It’s not suited to individuals.
+It’s better for businesses.

 Who might need insurance to drive any car?

-If you own a business with haulage, delivery vehicles or a courier service, it’s potentially much more efficient to have an any-driver policy than to spend time sorting cover for every new employee.
-Similarly, rather than fuss around with multiple policies, driving schools will usually have a blanket any-driver policy for anyone aged 17 or over.
+If you own a business with haulage, delivery vehicles or a courier service, it’s potentially more efficient to have an any-driver policy than to spend time sorting cover for every new employee.

-Please note that you can’t compare any-driver car insurance with us, but there are some alternatives that you might want to consider.
+Please note that you can’t compare any-driver car insurance with us.
+But there are some alternatives that you might want to consider.

 What are the alternatives to any-driver car insurance?

-Although an any-driver insurance policy would make life easier, the reality is that most of us won’t need it.
-A more practical (and economical) solution is to add named drivers to your policy.
+Although an any-driver insurance policy could make life easier, the reality is that most of us won’t need it.
+Here are some other options to consider if you’re looking to insure multiple drivers.

-Most insurance providers will let you add three or four named drivers to your policy.
-These could include your partner or a son, daughter or relative who has recently learned to drive, for example.
-If someone is added as a named driver, it means they can occasionally use your car.
+Most insurance providers typically let you add up to four, or sometimes six, named drivers to your policy.
+These could include your partner, your children or a relative who’s recently learned to drive.
+Or even a friend or colleague.

-The main driver on a policy must be the person who drives the car most.
-Named drivers should not be the main drivers of the vehicle.
-If someone’s been added as a named driver to get a cheaper policy but is actually the car’s main driver, this is known as car insurance fronting, which is against the law.
+If someone’s been added as a named driver to get a cheaper policy but is actually the car’s main driver, this is known as car insurance fronting.
+This is against the law.

-If you don’t want to add somebody as a named driver to your policy, you could consider a short-term or temporary insurance policy.
-This gives another driver their own insurance to drive your car.
-It’s a good solution if someone needs to drive your car for a short while – say, if you have friends staying over or a child back from university for the holidays.
+It’s a good solution if someone needs to drive your car for a short while.
+For example, if you have friends staying over or a child back from university for the holidays.

 How much does any driver car insurance cost?

-Any driver car insurance can be expensive, as your insurance provider can’t be sure who’s driving the car at any given time.
+Any-driver car insurance can be expensive, as your insurance provider can’t be sure who’s driving the car at any given time.
 Other drivers could range from the very experienced to novices, so the price of cover will reflect this.

 I have comprehensive car insurance.
 Can I drive any other car?

 If your policy covers you for DOC, check what level of cover you have for other vehicles – it’s unlikely to be anything other than third-party cover.
-This means that if you were involved in an accident, for example, your vehicle wouldn’t be covered nor any injuries to you.
-DOC cover may also be restricted to emergencies only.
+This means that if you were involved in an accident, for example, damage to the vehicle you’re driving wouldn’t be covered.
+Nor any injuries to you.

 How can I find a policy to suit me?

 Not sure where to start or what to look for?
-Don’t worry.
-We’re here to help.
+Don’t worry, we’re here to help.
 We can help you choose the right type of car insurance for you and give you tips on how to reduce car insurance costs.

 Frequently asked questions

-I’m a young driver, can I arrange any-driver insurance for my car?
+I’m a young driver.
+Can I arrange any-driver insurance for my car?

 How can I get cheaper any-driver car insurance?